 Social media can be a wonderful tool for divorced parents to share the experiences of their children even if they are not with them 100 percent of the time.

 In the age of social media, Mom can share a picture of their daughter going to kindergarten for the first time within minutes so that Dad, who may be living in another state, can share the experience almost instantly.
 Extended family can also see this special day within minutes of it happening.

 Skype and other programs like FaceTime give parents who may not live locally so much more of an opportunity to have day-to-day interaction with their children, literally making them able to see their faces every day.
 Telephone calls are not the same as seeing your child’s face light up when they get a chance to talk to you.
 Also with very small children, telephone communication may not be a viable option.

-The Bad: How Social Media Can Make Your Divorce Worse
+The Bad: How Social Media Makes Your Divorce Worse

 Going back to social media, are the pictures you are posting appropriate?
 Are you “oversharing” your feelings about your separation or toward your estranged spouse?
 Perhaps you are being “checked in” to places that may be questionable?

 The downside to social media is that it is easily accessible.

 While your Facebook page may be limited to your friends, are you getting tagged in someone else’s photographs, statuses or check ins that may cause problems?
 Your estranged spouse may be “friends” with someone who tagged you in a picture and they then take it upon themselves to share the information with your estranged spouse.
 You should always be careful not only of what YOU post, but what other post about you or tag you in.